seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 vesting schedule does not change between morning and afternoon, and treating it as if it did would spend the freshness window on data that has none.
-Each carries its own age limit, is stored in `analyst/state.json` with the date it was read, and is refreshed only when stale — except the exchange list, which has no cache and is read on every run (below).
+Each carries its own age limit, is stored in `analyst/state.json` with the date it was read, and is refreshed only when stale — except the exchange list and the unlock lane, which have no cache and are read on every run (below): a cliff's date does not change between morning and afternoon, but which cliff is NEXT does, the day one passes.
 A run that finds every other sweep fresh performs no other fetch and says nothing about it.

 **A sweep is also stale when the rule that defines it has changed — and the rule that defines it is §6 and this section, not this whole file.** Each stored sweep records the